IsaKiko/D3-visualising-data/10-d3update.md

 ~~~

 and then create event listeners for moving the mouse into a circle and out of one.
 Different from the example on the web page, we want to display the specific country we are looking at.
+When we move the mouse, we want the tool tip to move with it.
+And the moment we leave a circle, we want the tool tip to hide again.

 ~~~{.js}